QwenLM/qwen-code-action/README.md

 **Pull Request Review:**

 - Open a pull request in your repository and wait for automatic review
-- Comment `@qwen-code /review` on an existing pull request to manually trigger a review
+- Comment `@qwencoder /review` on an existing pull request to manually trigger a review

 **Issue Triage:**

 - Open an issue and wait for automatic triage
-- Comment `@qwen-code /triage` on existing issues to manually trigger triaging
+- Comment `@qwencoder /triage` on existing issues to manually trigger triaging

 **General AI Assistance:**

-- In any issue or pull request, mention `@qwen-code` followed by your request
+- In any issue or pull request, mention `@qwencoder` followed by your request
 - Examples:
-  - `@qwen-code explain this code change`
+  - `@qwencoder explain this code change`
-  - `@qwen-code suggest improvements for this function`
+  - `@qwencoder suggest improvements for this function`
-  - `@qwen-code help me debug this error`
+  - `@qwencoder help me debug this error`
-  - `@qwen-code write unit tests for this component`
+  - `@qwencoder write unit tests for this component`

 ## Workflows